-The first major data breach of 2019 has hit the headlines, and it could well be the biggest yet.
-But with Brexit and political unrest hogging the spotlight this week, it likely flew under your radar.
+Another major data breach has hit the headlines, and it could well be one of the biggest yet.
 So, what is the ominously named Collection #1, and what happens next?

 What is Collection #1?